On This Page

 - Camping and fires are prohibited in the hot springs area at the southern part of Openit Peninsula in the park.
 Use the private campground located to the north of the park.

-- DOGS or PETS are not permitted on the boardwalk or in and around the pools.
+Dogs or pets are not permitted beyond the start of the boardwalk or in and around the pools.